aspolanski/TESS-Follow-Up-Tools/README.rst

 TESS Follow-up Tools
 ====================

 A few scripts to help with high contrast imaging follow up of TESS objects of interest (TOIs).
 Currently just a script that helps makes target lists and a guide to NIRC2 operations.
+Augmentable for anyone doing follow up of TESS targets.

 Script Maker Usage::